usingMaths.com

 After this is done, the new numerators can then be subtracted.

-Steps for Subtraction of Fractions Python code
+Steps for Subtraction of Fractions with Different Denominators - Python Algorithm

-The following steps will guide us in writing our code.
+The following steps will guide us in writing our Python code for subtracting fractions.

-Let's illustrate with 7/4 - 2/5
+Let's illustrate these steps with the example fractional expression 7/4 - 2/5

 Step 1:

-Find the LCM of the denominators.
+Using the Find LCM in Python class from the Primary Category, find the LCM of the denominators.

 ⇒ LCM of 4 & 5 = 20